-The Agricultural Productivity and Market Enhancement Project (APMEP) aims to contribute to economic growth and poverty reduction by enhancing food, income, and nutrition security among participating households.
-This will be achieved through development of irrigation, aquaculture, and livestock production support; crop diversification and intensification; value-chain development to promote agro-processing; and agriculture service centers.
-It supports the establishment of infrastructure to create job opportunities, including the construction of three livestock service centers in Chongwe, Chitambo and Gwemb.
-The continued establishment of irrigation schemes, construction of agro-market centers, roadside markets and access roads is expected to create more job opportunities for local communities.
-It also supports a strong nutrition security and capacity building sub-component that provides a number of sensitization and training sessions as well as delivery of improved planting materials and technologies to farmers.
+The Agriculture Productivity and Market Enhancement Project (APMEP) contributes to economic growth and poverty reduction by enhancing food security, income, and nutrition among participating households.
+APMEP achieves this objective through the development of irrigation, aquaculture, and livestock production support, through crop diversification and intensification, through value chain development to promote agro-processing, and through agriculture service centers.
+It supports the establishment of infrastructure to create job opportunities including the construction of three livestock service centers in Chongwe, Chitambo, and Gwemb.
+The continued establishment of irrigation schemes and construction of agro-market centers, roadside markets, and access roads are expected to create more job opportunities for local communities.
+APMEP also supports strong nutrition and capacity-building subcomponents that provide a number of sensitization and training sessions as well as deliver improved planting materials and technologies to farmers.

 Task Team Leader

 email@example.com, +27 12 003 6900

 Alternate Task Team Leader